integr8ly/installation/README.md

 ```

 #### Run Launcher install playbook

-Before running the playbook, create a new OAuth Application on GitHub.
-This can
-be done at https://github.com/settings/developers.
-Note the `Client ID` and
-`Client Secret` fields of the OAuth Application, these are required by the
-Launcher playbook.

 The Launcher playbook also requires information about the existing SSO that was
 provisioned previously.
 It needs to know the route of the SSO.
 This can be